› Forums › Flags on the 48 Information › General Discussion › Looking back…Moving forward

 Lots of interesting ideas and issues have been brought forth.
 I think the sign-ups do have to be done a little differently to react to the diverse amount of hiking experience a group may have and how much experience they have with the event itself.
 I’d be willing to volunteer to be one of the peak coordinators to help out with the logistics.
 I personally feel that Stephen and Greg did a butt-kicking job on the computer sign-up side of this event.
 After initial sign-ups, however, they can pass the torch to one of the coordinators to keep everone of the same page.

-Yes, a planning party.
+Anyone have a problem with the May 8th weekend?
+The Huts will still be closed but Lonesome, Zealand and Carter Notch would be availible for self-service.
+We could also grab a couple spots at a campground and toss ideas over a campfire.
+Anyone got any other ideas?
+Maybe we should poll this out?Yes, a planning party.
 I would love a camping weekend, snow’s gone under 3k’, early May, no bugs (none!), hike all day — camp all night :), tossing out ideas as a group, fine tuning the details while sitting around the cracking of a campfire, cooking, having a cold one (or two!) w/o the worry of having to drive.
 I’m looking forward to it.
 How do you feel?
 What are your thoughts?

 ___________________

-One of the huts would be great but then we need to get a commitment for exactly the right number of people and also front the money.
+Sounds perfect to me!One of the huts would be great but then we need to get a commitment for exactly the right number of people and also front the money.
 So I think I’ll vote for a campground.
 If the weather’s nice we gather ’round the fire.
 If it’s bad we find the nearest bar.

-And maybe then I’ll finally get to use my new car-camping tent!
+đAnd maybe then I’ll finally get to use my new car-camping tent!

 May might be too early for sites like Sugarloaf or Wild River, but Hancock, Lafayette, and a few others are open year-round.